-About 3 years ago, I started a series about our frugal habits as a family of 7.
+About 4 years ago, I started a series about our frugal habits as a family of 7.
 I had planned on writing 50 posts and ended up writing 24.
-When I revisited the posts for this week, I realized how many financial/frugal habits had stayed in place over the years since we started learning to be frugal around 1996.
+When I revisited the posts recently, I realized how many financial/frugal habits had stayed in place over the years since we started learning to be frugal around 1996.
 Some habits have changed as our lives have changed like my 11 Daily Frugal Habits.

 24 Ways to Leave Your Debt Behind